 Over the next month, we will be coding a significant portion of Congress’s new tax laws in a thoughtful way that accounts for the most impactful changes first and minimizes the initial use of old and new tax rules in plan projections.
 The result will be a first release available in mid-February, where we’ll update our system for items like sunset provisions, removing the itemized deduction phase out, and many of the other deduction-related rules (standard, SALT, miscellaneous) and exemption-related rules (personal, AMT, Estate taxes).

 We will be working diligently on additional releases to ensure other new portions of the law are accounted for thereafter.
 These releases will account for more complex provisions like business pass-through income and child tax credits as well as new functionality to allow you to do things like toggle on/off sunset provisions and cap the estate tax exemption amount for those who don’t want to assume that exemption will last in perpetuity.

 We understand that you’d prefer to work with the latest tax information prior to mid-February, however, our robust tax estimation engine means that we will be updating many more tax rules than in an average year.
 Most importantly, we view the inclusion of the sunset rule as essential, since ignoring that rule could result in inaccurate plan projections, placing advisors and clients at risk.

 We will continue working to update our software as quickly as possible, and we will be sure to update you regarding our February expectations.
 Check back on this post for more details about the changes coming in the near future.

-And if you have further questions, please contact our Client Engagement team at 888-362-8482 or send us an email.
+And if you have further questions, please contact our Client Services team at 888-362-8482 or send us an email.